-This series of five lessons is written for primary school aged 9-10 years (KS2 Year 5 in England).
+This series of five lessons is written for primary school pupils aged 9-10 years (KS2 Year 5 in England, second level P5 in Scotland, Grade 4 in the USA).
 Pupils compose musical phrases and write algorithms to play their phrases on pitched instruments (e.g. glockenspiels).

-They then programme the micro:bit to play their phrases when events are triggered and and experiment with using the accelerometer.
+They then program the micro:bit to play their phrases when events are triggered and experiment with using the accelerometer.
 Finally, they consider whether the micro:bit can be used as a music-making device, especially for those who might not have access to instruments.

 The unit comprises five lessons of approximately 60 minutes each: